Lien: Other common-law countries

+Common-law lien

+Common-law liens are divided into special liens and general liens.
+A special lien, the more common kind, requires a close connection between the property and the service rendered.
+A special lien can only be exercised regarding fees relating to the instant transaction; the lienor cannot use the property held as security for past debts.
+A general lien affects all of the property of the lienee in the possession of the lienor and stands as security for all of the debts of the lienee to the lienor.
+A special lien can be extended to a general lien by contract, which is commonly done in the case of carriers.
+A common-law lien only gives a passive right to retain; there is no power of sale which arises at common law, although some statutes have also conferred an additional power of sale, and it is possible to confer a separate power of sale by contract.

+The common-law liens are closely aligned to the so-called "common callings" but are not co-extensive with them.

+A common-law lien is a very limited type of security interest.
+Apart from the fact that it only amounts to a passive right to retain, a lien cannot be transferred; it cannot be asserted by a third party to whom possession of the goods is given to perform the same services that the original party should have performed; and if the chattel is surrendered to the lienor, the lien entitlement is lost forever (except for where the parties agree that the lien shall survive a temporary re-possession by the lienor).
+A lienee who sells the chattel unlawfully may be liable for conversion and surrendering the lien.

 Equitable lien

-In common-law countries, equitable liens give rise to unique and difficult issues.
+In common-law countries, equitable liens give rise to unique and complex issues.
 An equitable lien is a nonpossessory security right conferred by operation of law, which is similar in effect to an equitable charge.
-It differs from a charge in that it is non-consensual.
-It is conferred only in very limited circumstances, the most common (and least ambiguous) of which is in relation to the sale of land; an unpaid vendor has an equitable lien over the land for the purchase price, notwithstanding that the purchaser has gone into occupation of the property.
-It is seen as a counterweight to the equitable rule which confers a beneficial interest in the land on the purchaser once contracts are exchanged for purchase.
+It differs from a charge in that it is nonconsensual.
+It is conferred only in very limited circumstances, the most common (and least ambiguous) concerning the sale of land; an unpaid vendor has an equitable lien over the land for the purchase price, notwithstanding that the purchaser has gone into occupation of the property.
+It is seen as a counterweight to the equitable rule, which confers a beneficial interest in the land on the purchaser once contracts are exchanged for purchase.

-It is a matter of conjecture how far equitable liens extend outside of the unpaid vendor's lien.
-Equitable liens have been held to exist in a number of cases involving choses in action, but not yet in relation to chattels.
-The Australian courts have been the most receptive towards equitable liens in relation to personal property (see Hewett v Court (1983) 57 ALJR 211), but a review of the cases still leaves a lack of clarity in relation to the principles upon which an equitable lien will be imposed.
+It is a matter of conjecture how far equitable liens extend outside the unpaid vendor's lien.
+Equitable liens have been held to exist in several cases involving choses in action, but not yet concerning chattels.
+The Australian courts have been the most receptive towards equitable liens concerning personal property (see Hewett v Court (1983) 57 ALJR 211), but a review of the cases still leaves a lack of clarity concerning the principles upon which an equitable lien will be imposed.